yhpf/Capstone-General_Assembly/README.md

 This notebook include:
 - Loading the data (songs_lyrics + spotify_api_data)
 - Combinding songs and lyrics into one data frame
+- Drop columns that are not going to be used
+- Drop rows that are duplicates
 - See for how many unique songs I have lyrics.
 - Save data to new csv-file<BR />